mozilla/ActiveData/docs/GettingStarted.md

 > **me:** ActiveData has over 10billion records available to you live!!<br>
 > **you:** Yea, so, now what?

-You probably got her from the [ActiveData Query Tool](http://activedata.allizom.org/tools/query.html), which is a bare-bones tool for send queries to the ActiveData service endpoint.
+You probably got here from the [ActiveData Query Tool](http://activedata.allizom.org/tools/query.html), which is a bare-bones tool for send queries to the ActiveData service endpoint.
 At best it is hard to use, and at worst it is barrier to understanding.

 To understand ActiveData you have two paths forward: